guapman/CV/generated/Konstantin_Alekseev_CV.md

 - Development lead of the VoIP and messaging platform team.
 - Implementation of microservice for data store, processing and analyzing of third-party medical smart devices and wearables.
 - Transition from internal media server to Zoom Video SDK as it was requirements from local regulator to use VoIP calls in UAE.
-- Stack: *Scala, Java, C++, Python, AI, RTMP, WebRTC, Cassandra, Postgres, AWS, Oracle, Docker*
+- Stack: *Scala, Java, C++, Python, AI, RAG, LLM, RTMP, WebRTC, Cassandra, Postgres, AWS, Oracle, Docker*

-## Shamsa Tech, *Desktop Client Team Leader / Backend Developer*
+## Shamsa Tech (rebranded as iO Health in 2022), *Desktop Client Team Leader / Backend Developer*

 - Dec 2015 – June 2022
 - Dubai, UAE (Remote)